Brand Strategy

 | Founder | Goldman Sachs | Heritage, trust | Succession risk |

-- Passes the "phone test" (say it, can they spell it?)
+- Pronounceable and spellable by the target audience — passes the "phone test" (say it aloud; can they spell it back?).

 Brand Story Framework